iturdikulov/notes/Maintenance.md

 regularly.
 Main goal is get rid of entropy and use only 3 inboxes.
 But currently it's what I have:

-- TODO: validate how much data writing daily
+- [ ] validate how much data writing daily

+- Calendar events
+- Contacts
+- Emails (all my inboxes)
+- Passwords
+- SSH/GPG keys

+- Videos and pictures workflow
+- Optimize /etc/dotfiles
+- Optimize configurations NOT stored in /etc/dotfiles (very few)
+- Organize files in $HOME
+- Flash cards optimization/review
+- History clean
+- Mobile device backup
+- Sync dotfiles, nvim config and check it
+- Review search engines
 - Firefox profiles settings (about:config), at least `browser.sessionstore.interval`
 - docker system prune; docker volume prune (be careful with this, backup DB/important, keep running important containers)